robotpilot/turtlebot3_wiki/docs/source/simulation.rst

   git clone https://github.com/ROBOTIS-GIT/turtlebot3_simulations.git
   cd ~/catkin_ws && catkin_make

 ``TurtleBot3 fake node`` is a very simple simulation node that can be run without having an actual robot.
-You can control the virtual TurtleBot3 in RViz with a teleop node.
+You can even control the virtual TurtleBot3 in RViz with a teleop node.

 .. code-block:: bash